Accelerating specialty pharmacy programs and clinical platform modernization for Fuze Health

 Modernizing the EMR system

-With a main target of 25% of contacted patients completing a clinical assessment, the initiative represents the next step in our shared mission to create a more connected, responsible, and patient-centric healthcare experience.
+With a primary target of 25% of contacted patients completing a clinical assessment, the initiative represents the next step in our shared mission to create a more connected, responsible, and patient-centric healthcare experience.

 3d shape symbolizing collaboration